antiamoeba/fishoak/_fish/trout.md

 </div>
 </div>

-Honestly a cheap setup from Walmart or Big 5 will probably work just as well. <a href="https://amzn.to/3cV7Xno">This cheap setup from Amazon</a>, which I haven't used, also seems like it would work well.
+Honestly a cheap setup from Walmart or Big 5 will probably work just as well. <a href="https://amzn.to/3cV7Xno" target="_blank">This cheap setup from Amazon</a>, which I haven't used, also seems like it would work well.
 If you buy a combo with pre-spooled line, I'd probably replace the line if possible - the pre-spooled line is usually pretty low quality and will cause you a lot of pain in the future.

 One thing to remember, once you've rigged up all of your line, is to make sure the drag is set appropriately on the reel.
 Here in the Bay Area, we are blessed by plants with Lassen trout at quite a few local lakes --- these fish can be larger than 5 lbs so they put up a hefty fight.
 From experience, I've lost lots of trout since my drag was set too tight, and my line snapped when the fish pulled too hard.
 Before fishing, double check that when you pull on your line by hand, your drag releases line with a hard enough tug.
+I also highly recommend a net.

 ### Fishing with Bait

 Fishing with bait is perhaps the most common technique that Bay Area fishermen use to catch trout.
-The general strategy is a <b>sliding-sinker rig</b> - in short, a free sliding ~1/4 ounce <a href="https://amzn.to/4gvMcIH">sliding sinker</a>, a <a href="https://amzn.to/4gXMrMx">bead</a> to protect your knot, a small <a href="https://amzn.to/4fEBRc0">swivel</a>, and a 12-36 inch leader of about <a href="https://amzn.to/4iM4tmq">2-4 lb line</a>.
+The general strategy is a <b>sliding-sinker rig</b> - in short, a free sliding ~1/4 ounce <a href="https://amzn.to/4gvMcIH" target="_blank">sliding sinker</a>, a <a href="https://amzn.to/4gXMrMx" target="_blank">bead</a> to protect your knot, a small <a href="https://amzn.to/4fEBRc0" target="_blank">swivel</a>, and a 12-36 inch leader of about <a href="https://amzn.to/4iM4tmq" target="_blank">2-4 lb line</a>.
 Here's an image of what it should look like:

 ![Sliding sinker rig](https://norrik.com/wp-content/uploads/2022/01/slip-sinker-rig.jpg)